Knowledge Base

 Server response time, or the Time to First Byte (TTFB), measures how quickly a server sends the file's first byte in response to a request.
 A slow TTFB can delay the loading process, contributing to a longer Total Blocking Time.
 Optimizing server response time involves improving the server's speed & efficiency in handling requests.

-1. Optimize Server Configuration: Ensure that your server is well-configured for the workload it's handling.
-It might involve upgrading hardware, optimizing server-side scripts, or configuring caching appropriately.
+1. Optimize Server Configuration: Make sure your server is set up correctly for the workload it handles.
+This may include upgrading hardware, optimizing server-side scripts, or setting up proper caching.

 Reducing server response time & optimizing TTFB directly impact how quickly a page can start loading, thereby reducing Total Blocking Time.
 Faster server responses mean that the browser can begin downloading & processing critical resources sooner.
 It improves the actual site performance, leading to better engagement, lower bounce rates, and potentially higher conversion rates.